unimelbmdap/pylater/README.md

 ## Authors

-* Damien Mannion, Melbourne Data Analytics Platform (MDAP), University of Melbourne
+* Damien Mannion, Melbourne Data Analytics Platform (MDAP), The University of Melbourne
-* Maria del Mar Quiroga, Melbourne Data Analytics Platform (MDAP), University of Melbourne
+* Maria del Mar Quiroga, Melbourne Data Analytics Platform (MDAP), The University of Melbourne
-* Edoardo Tescari, Melbourne Data Analytics Platform (MDAP), University of Melbourne
+* Edoardo Tescari, Melbourne Data Analytics Platform (MDAP), The University of Melbourne
-* Andrew Anderson, Department of Optometry and Vision Sciences, University of Melbourne
+* Andrew Anderson, Department of Optometry and Vision Sciences, The University of Melbourne

 ## References